TURBOCAM "high fives" revolutionary five-axis measurement

 TURBOCAM is a preferred supplier of both production and prototype bladed parts to aerospace, automotive and industrial turbomachinery OEMs.
 CMM inspection assures that critical parts for turbochargers, jet engines, compressors and gas turbines meet demanding accuracy specifications.
 Part precision and uniformity are critical in providing dynamic balance, directed airflow and long, reliable service at high rotational speeds.

-High speed measurement and minimal calibration time
+High speed measurement

 Renscan5 uses two patented hardware breakthroughs to speed part checking, generate more data points for analyzing part form, and increase available CMM run time: